SimeonC/react-cosmos-background-proxy/README.md

 export default [
     createBackgroundProxy(() => {
-        // this will be invoked for every fixture require('node_modules/some-css-framework/dist/styles.css');
+        // this will be invoked once when the playground is loaded require('node_modules/some-css-framework/dist/styles.css');
     })
 ];